jameslanguage/jameslanguage.github.io/index.md

 Overwrites the current value of a variable, and sets it to a value or another variable.

 `add [variable] [value]`\
 Adds a value or another integer/float variable to a variable.
 Note that the existing variable must hold a value of an integer or a float, otherwise it will return a Jamal value.
+[Read here](#jamals) for more information.

 `destroy [variable]`\
 Destroys a variable.
 Do note that the value that the variable holds will also be destroyed in the process.
 Not quite practical, but kind of fun to use.